jevpr/builtByWomen_/README.md

 ![under construction page](<assets/images/readmeimages/Under Construction.png>)

-### Features Left to Implement
+## Features Left to Implement

-Nav Bar: In future updates, I will play with having the logo in the top right hand corner - so it's more accesible for mobile users.
+<b>Nav Bar edits:</b> In future updates, I will play with having the logo in the top right hand corner - so it's more accesible for mobile users.

-Form: I would like the form to also take story submissions from users, so they can share their experiences.
+<b>Form edits:</b> I would like the form to also take story submissions from users, so they can share their experiences.
 These submissions would then be posted on a Forum page on the website.

-Under construction: I would like to create a random fact generator for the under construction page.
+<b>Under construction edits:</b> I would like to create a random fact generator for the Under Construction page.
 This would guide traffic back into the website with fun facts that linked to completed profiles.

 ## Testing